Newberry High School (Florida): Band

 The Newberry High School band is called the "Band of Pride".
-The Marching Band can be seen at every home game, and some away games.
-The Marching Band also travels to many competitions throughout August and November.
-The "Band of Pride" received second place overall at the FMBC state competition in 2013.
+The marching band travels to many competitions throughout August and November.
+The "Band of Pride" received second place overall at the Florida Marching Band Championships (FMBC) state competition in 2013.
 The Band of Pride has also been invited to the Memorial Day Parade in 2015.
 The concert band went to state for MPA district assessment in 2015 and received an overall Superior rating.
-The Symphonic Band performs several concerts including Winter and Spring.
+The Symphonic Band performs several concerts, including Winter and Spring.
 The band has gone through several changes in leadership within the past couple of years and is now under the direction of James DeRemer who has been there since 2014.
-In 2016, the Band of Pride played at Leesburg High School, Tarpon Springs High School, Santa Fe High School, and Columbia County High School before they played at state semi-finals.
+In 2016, the Band of Pride played at Leesburg High School, Tarpon Springs High School, Santa Fe High School, and Columbia County High School before they played at the state semi-finals.

 Athletics

-Newberry High School's mascot is the "Panthers" or "Fighting Panthers".
+Newberry High School's mascot is the "Panthers", or "Fighting Panthers".
 The girls' athletic teams use the name "Lady Panthers".
-The school offers eleven sports: baseball, basketball, cheerleading, football, golf, soccer, softball, tennis, track and field, volleyball, lacrosse, and weightlifting.
+The school offers 11 sports: baseball, basketball, cheerleading, football, golf, soccer, softball, tennis, track and field, volleyball, lacrosse, and weightlifting.

 Newberry offers Varsity and Junior Varsity teams in both girls' and boys' basketball.

 The high school's cheerleaders are split into the NHS Football Cheerleaders, the NHS Basketball Cheerleaders, and the NHS Competition Cheerleaders.
 The school also offers teams for girls' and boys' weightlifting teams, baseball, softball, volleyball, track and field, soccer, lacrosse, and tennis.